kevin-m-v/Web-Vulnerabilities-Lab/README.md

 https://github.com/user-attachments/assets/19c240f0-7086-42f7-b77b-2fd0cfe71f16

-We can see in the recording that the query input appears within the URL as part of the parameters.
+As seen in the recording, the query input appears within the URL as part of the parameters.
 Using social engineering techniques, an attacker could make a well-crafted email and trick users into clicking a URL that contains malicious code.

-The way the attack works is by using an HTML image tag with an empty source, which will throw an error.
+The attack works by using an HTML image tag with an empty source, which will throw an error.
 Then, we can use the `onerror` function to run the injected JavaScript code.
 The vulnerability here is that the user input for the query field on the webpage is rendered as HTML rather than plaintext([xss.html, line 37](https://github.com/kevin-m-v/Web-Vulnerabilities-Lab/blob/main/views/xss.html#L37)):

 ```js
 document.getElementById('query-output').innerHTML = query